babbam-pivotal/Github-Tracker-Concourse/README.md

 5. Deploy to staging
 6. Click Deliver in Tracker

-into

-1. Commit the changes to my story
-2. Push to GitHub

 Configuration:

 Step 1 - Create a pseduo user whose sole purpose is to pass commits to Tracker stories.
 Make sure the this user is a member of ALL projcts you wish to push commits to.